OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

 removed the prior added functions from mkae_function as we realized our other method was not ideal made a find/call function as this is a better way

+Since we implented the find and call function, we implemented the calculate total cost and the extract total vacation summary, by creating a list (booked_holidays) and iterating over it using the call function to call calculate_cost and describe_package functions and appending them to a new list, which is summed for the cost and returned in the summary function.